The Upside of Uncertainty

 Corporate finance theory says that it should do so when a company thinks its stock is undervalued and has cash surpluses, assuming investors are happy with the company buying its own stock rather than paying dividends.

 Some argue that companies should buy their own stock “when they know better than anyone what is happening at their company.”
-This is, of course, a ridiculous argument since they should know their company and what is happening in them.
+This is, of course, a funny argument since they should know what is happening at their company better than anyone else.
 Otherwise, why should they be given a mandate to manage the company?

-What other explanations do pundits usually give for stocks that continue to rise despite a general belief that the world is coming to an end?
-Aside from this one, consider the following quotes that we often hear from financial commentators about why certain stock prices go up: “The Fed is getting ready to cut rates,” or “Funding packages from Congress are pumping money into the economy.”
-Although impactful, these types of observations usually have little to do with why certain stocks go up or down.
+What other explanations do pundits usually give for stocks that continue to soar despite growing scepticism about the company’s growth prospects, with many believing they are significantly exaggerated amid a landscape filled with risks and uncertainties?
+We often hear the following quotes from financial commentators about why certain stock prices go up: “The Fed is getting ready to cut rates,” or “Funding packages from Congress are pumping money into the economy.”
+Although generally impactful, such macro-economic factors usually have little to do with why individual stocks go up or down.

 In the spirit of Occam’s razor, the simplest explanation may be the best:

-After supply constraints due to the pandemic shutdowns, commodity and utility costs have sunk down, and demand for consumer products is picking up.
+After supply constraints due to the pandemic shutdowns, commodity and utility costs have sunk down, and demand for consumer products has picked up.
 So, costs are lower, revenues are higher, and profits are up.
 As a result, manufacturers of goods whose operating costs are sensitive to such factors can effectively produce again.
+Here is a simple explanation why the stock price of this manufacturer may be up!

 Or, consider a macro-economic explanation:

-The stock market is going up because companies are generating better profits through more improved efficiencies compared to the past five years.
+The stock market indices are going up because companies are generating better profits through improved efficiencies compared to the past five years.
 Inflation and unemployment remain in check, and households are recently more confident in allocating a larger portion of their wealth to the stock markets.

 When businesses thrive and the public accounts are balanced, their excess funds can be reinvested for further growth.
 Simpler explanations are easier to understand and approve.
 This helps create a bullish sentiment which can propel the markets forward.